 What ongoing costs are there after installation?

 Just electricity — roughly $5–$15/month if you run your lights every evening.
-All parts and labour are covered under our lifetime warranty.
+All parts and labour are covered under our warranty.
 There are no subscription fees, no annual maintenance costs, and no replacement parts to buy.

 Does permanent lighting increase home resale value?